After returning to the criminal underworld to repay a debt, John Wick discovers that a large bounty has been put on his life.

 John Wick: Chapter 2 throws us into the destruction from the outset, beginning mere moments after the first one.
 Where the original introduced us to the character of John and gave us glimpses of his past life as “The Boogeyman”, here we get to see him fully inhabit his old moniker, albeit reluctantly to get the job done and get his old life back, at least what’s left of it.
 At this point, you can’t really imagine anyone else playing Wick.
 For all the talk of acting ability, Reeves has a way about the character, skirting the line between wearing the remorse of what he’s done in the past on his sleeve, and fully embracing “Baba Yega” when he needs to, turning that inner conflict and pain into pure focus, rage and force of will.
 John Wick has the Devil in him and is afraid to let him come out and play.

 This time around, the film is in no short supply of demons for Wick to vanquish.
 While the first installment lacked any real villain outside of Viggo Tarasov and his merry band of bullet sponges, Chapter 2 gives our hero two very real challenges in the form of Cassian (Common) and Ares (Ruby Rose).
 Cassian is basically the Terminator with great dress sense, having killed any sign of humanity within himself long ago.
 Common has stated that his character is Wick if Wick went down a different path, and it shows.
 Where one pursued love and embraced his humanity, the other is the near personification of Death.
 Ares, on the other hand, shows a little playfulness underneath her equally impeccable dress sense.
-Rose takes on the mute bodyguard with an evil charm and firecracker energy when she needs to go toe to toe with Wick.
-While still get around this whole acting thing, it’s clear Rose is coming into her own and definitely has the action chops.
+Rose takes on the mute bodyguard with an evil charm and firecracker energy.
+It’s clear Rose is coming into her own and definitely has the action chops.

 For all the rough and tumble this franchise has become known for, the performances are often brought down to a simmer.
 Aside from a few short outbursts from Wick, everyone keeps their cool, even when the bullets are flying.
 Riccardo Scamarcio’s mafia boss could have easily ventured into the realm of petulant boy king, but even he gives a more subdued take on the more Shakespearean nature of the movie.
 It’s almost like keeping your cool in a highly stressful situation is an asset in the assassin industry.
 Who’d have thunk it?
 Laurence Fishburne, however, seems to be free of those mellowed shackles, giving his Bowery King far more panache and charisma than this movie can handle.